Aiven-Open/bigquery-connector-for-apache-kafka/docs/sink-connector-config-options.rst

   * Importance: medium

 ``useStorageWriteApi``
-  Use Google's New Storage Write API for data streaming.
+  (Beta feature: use with caution) Use Google's New Storage Write API for data streaming.
 Not available for upsert/delete mode

   * Type: boolean
   * Default: false